Field Education FAQs

 For full-time students entering the Foundation Year in the field, the Field Education Office meets individually with each student within two weeks of enrollment in the program and reviews students’ background, experience, and areas of interest to match students with agencies.
 The Field Education Office meets with part-time students entering the first year in field in early spring semester of the first year in the program to begin the field placement process.
 Continuing students entering the Advanced Year begin the process of securing their placement in late fall or early spring semester of their Foundation or first year in the field; Advanced Standing students begin this process immediately upon enrollment in the program.

 While potential field placements are investigated, negotiated, and arranged by the Field Education Office, students may suggest a new agency for the School’s consideration, and the Field Education Office will explore whether the agency meets the requirements for a field placement.

 What are the requirements for an agency to become a field education site?

-Agencies seeking to provide a field placement must demonstrate the capacity to provide: a sufficient number and variety of assignments to develop student knowledge and practice skill in each of the CSWE EPAS core competencies; supervised in-depth experiences with individuals, groups, families, organizations and/or communities; ample time for field instruction to permit individual and group (where appropriate) conferences with students; field instruction from individuals with a master’s degree in social work (preferable) or related discipline, and a minimum of 2 years post-master’s experience; adequate space and administrative resources to support student work; and, congruence between the student’s field assignments and assignments in the practice course taken concurrently with the field placement.
+Agencies seeking to provide a field placement must demonstrate compatibility of the agency's mission and philosophy of service with the values and ethics of the social work profession and the capacity to provide: a sufficient number and variety of assignments to develop student knowledge and practice skill in each of the CSWE EPAS core competencies; supervised in-depth experiences with individuals, groups, families, organizations and/or communities, with opportunity for and expectation of student independent work with clients/client systems; ample time for field instruction to permit individual and group (where appropriate) conferences with students; field instruction from individuals with a master’s degree in social work (preferable) or related discipline, and a minimum of two years post-master’s experience; adequate space and administrative resources to support student work; and, congruence between the student’s field assignments and assignments in the practice course taken concurrently with the field placement.